top of page

 The Hidden Trap: Choosing a “Cheap” Site Plan

 Unlike buying an air conditioner or a TV, there is no universal specification for a site plan.
+This makes it a dangerous item to shop for purely on price.
+With site plans, the devil is definitely in the detail!

-And it’s the missing details that both enable cheap quotes and will almost certainly lead to you having to get further surveys at extra costs as the project proceeds to enable it to proceed.
+It’s the missing details that enable cheap quotes and will almost certainly lead to you needing further surveys at extra costs as the project proceeds.
+Two quotes might both say “detail and contour survey,” yet deliver vastly different outcomes:

 • Different contour intervals